MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 54
-Be very wary of trying to be friends with your team.
+Be wary of trying to be friends with your team.
 You are setting yourself up for bias and conflicts of interest.

 ---
 ### 55